 Many of the common misconceptions about autism, however, can be righted by some basic facts: it's a developmental disorder that can have a wide-ranging impact on an individual's body and mind, from speech and language skills to social aptitude, from learning abilities to behavioral issues.
 It is a highly individualized condition that manifests differently in different people—there is no one, single, definitive idea of what autism looks like.
 It's important to dispel the myths that prevent the world from truly understanding those who struggle with this condition.
-We can guarantee there are at least a few things you didn't know about autism.

 People With Autism Don't Understand Emotions